ionide/ionide.github.io/content/Editors/Code/editing.md

 ### CodeLens and LineLens

 Ionide displays type signatures of the symbols either as information over the symbol (inserting virtual line) or as inlined information next to symbol.
 The behavior is customizable with `editor.codeLens`, `FSharp.lineLens.enabled` and `FSharp.lineLens.*` settings.

+### Inlay hints

+Ionide provides Inlay Hints that call out the types of let-bindings, as well as the parameter names of method parameters.

 ### Quick Info panel